Interior Design App tile drawing

 • Do they use certain types of art, representational, abstract, high contrast, vibrant, polarizing.

-• if you only see live laugh love prints then don’t waste your time.
+• Do you only see live laugh love prints then don’t waste your time.

-• Designers are comfortable selling certain types of art, sizes and within a certain style.
+• Designers portfolio demonstrates they are comfortable selling certain types of art, sizes and within a certain style.

-• There will also be a price point range that should equal the level of service and experience.
-Low price points mean the lower the service, profit for the designer and the artist enthusiasm to do the job.
+• Low price points mean the lower the service, profit for the designer and profit for the artist

 This is a business relationship, establish pricing to work with their design business.
 Design offices work like a gallery and resell the artwork to the client.
-You can determine prices that are shown on your site allow for this type of fleixbility.
+You determine the prices shown on your site.
+The is where an Artist allows for discount flexibility.
 Do your research.
-Designers can get 20%-30% off at a gallery so provide the same if you are working one on one.
+Designers can get 20%-30% off at a gallery.
+Plan to provide the same if you are working one-on-one.

 mock up painting